+That same research tells us that companies with the most ethnically/culturally diverse boards worldwide are 43% more likely to experience higher profits.
 That same study found that for every percentage increase in the rate of racial or gender diversity up to the rate represented in the relevant population, there was an increase in sales revenues of approximately 9% and 3%, respectively.